 Statute of Limitations in Fort Worth Car Accident Cases

-Car accidents cause serious injuries every day in Fort Worth.
+Car accidents cause serious injuries every day.
 In many cases, the accident could have been prevented if the drivers had acted responsibly behind the wheel.
 When another’s negligent or reckless actions causes an accident, they may be held liable in court.
-However, the statute of limitations in Fort Worth car accident cases restricts the amount of time an injured person has to file a claim after an accident.
-A skilled car accident lawyer in your area could help complete actions necessary to file a lawsuit within the statutory deadline.
+However, the statute of limitations in Fort Worth car accident cases restricts the amount of time an injured person has to file a claim after a crash.
+A skilled car accident attorney in your area could help complete actions necessary to file a lawsuit within the statutory deadline.

 Understanding the Statute of Limitations

 A statute of limitations is a law contained in a state or federal code that sets a time limit for filing a lawsuit.
 Most jurisdictions establish varying statutory limits for different types of actions, both civil and criminal.
 If someone files a claim after the statutory period has passed, the court will usually dismiss the case.

 The statute of limitations is often substantially longer for criminal cases than for civil actions.
-For instance, the time allotted to the government to file an action against someone for child endangerment is significantly longer than the time allocated to accident victims by the statute of limitations in Fort Worth car accident cases.
+For instance, the time allotted to the government to file an action against someone for child endangerment is significantly longer than the period that the statute of limitations establishes for Fort Worth car wreck claims.

-Deadline to File A Claim in Fort Worth
+What Is the Deadline to File a Claim in Fort Worth?

 Chapter 16 of the state Civil Practice and Remedies Code sets for the limitation periods for various types of civil lawsuits.
 Texas Civil Practice & Remedies Code §16.003 establishes a two-year limitations period for many personal injury claims.
 Cases must be filed within two years of the date of the injuries.